Keep Up With McLean!

 One of the aspects of her job that Nancy Merrill, PMHCNS, BC, appreciates the most is that she’s never in one place for too long.
 As program director of McLean’s Alcohol and Drug Abuse Treatment Program (ADATP), Merrill finds herself often visiting one of McLean’s off-campus sites, traveling to a conference, overseeing the inpatient and partial hospital programs, participating in a research project, serving on a committee, or being tapped to launch a new initiative.

-For the past 20 years, Merrill has been instrumental in helping to launch a multitude of new initiatives for the hospital, including the development of Fernside in Princeton, Massachusetts, the Ambulatory Treatment Center at Naukeag in Ashburnham, Massachusetts, the LEADER (Law Enforcement, Active Duty, Emergency Responder) program, which provides specialized mental health and addictions services for police, active-duty military and other first responders, and most recently, Borden Cottage in Camden, Maine.
+For the past 20 years, Merrill has been instrumental in helping to launch a multitude of new initiatives for the hospital, including the development of Fernside in Princeton, Massachusetts, the Addiction Treatment Center at Naukeag in Ashburnham, Massachusetts, the LEADER (Law Enforcement, Active Duty, Emergency Responder) program, which provides specialized mental health and addictions services for police, active-duty military and other first responders, and most recently, Borden Cottage in Camden, Maine.

 “What’s most rewarding about my job,” she said, “is that it’s so multifaceted and I really like the people I work with.
 There’s something different every day.”
 While she is involved in a number of projects at any given time, her primary responsibility is to oversee all of the program directors within the ADATP, traveling to each satellite community every two weeks.